Our Business Security Systems protect your

 Privacy Issues of Thermal Pre-Screening

-by Andrew Bratt and Elizabeth Kurz of Gowling WLG discusses privacy issues.
+You may wonder if there are any privacy issues with a thermal imaging system in businesses and public institutions.
+This article on thermal prescreening in workplaces by Andrew Bratt and Elizabeth Kurz of Gowling WLG discusses privacy issues.
 They confirm that thermal pre-screening is permissible and provide ideas about how to implement temperature screening.

-Temperature screening is also in line with the guidelines for Long-Term Care Homes and Retirement Homes
+Temperature screening is also in line with the guidelines for Long-Term Care Homes and Retirement Homes of the Ministry of Health of Ontario.